 Previous studies, such as that conducted by Le et al. (2020) and Kuipers (2016) have found a significant relationship between user engagement and IS adoption.
 The problem that often arises in information systems is that users of information systems feel confused about operating the system, because they feel less confident in operating the existing accounting information system, and they are not involved in system development so that they do not have sufficient knowledge.
 Another trigger can be because the existing information system is not in accordance with the needs of the company, for example the existing information system is too sophisticated for small companies so that the company can experience losses because the costs incurred are very large.
-On the other hand, large companies use simple information systems so that they cannot meet the company's information system, as a form of how important the influence of users on the quality of information systems.
+On the other hand, large companies use simple information systems so that they cannot meet the company's information system needs.
+Users must be involved in the design, development, and implementation of information systems, as a form of how important the influence of users on the quality of information systems.
 Direct participation is further evidence that users are needed actively, because it is considered important for the successful implementation of accounting information systems.
 The success rate of IS implementation can be increased when IS is designed to meet the needs and expectations of users because the product will later meet those needs and expectations.